 The Fund follows the deferral method of accounting for annual assessments.
 Assessments are billed and received in advance on a calendar-year basis.
 Accordingly, assessments for the next fiscal year received prior to December 31 have been recorded as deferred revenue for financial reporting purposes and will be recognized as revenue in the next calendar year.
+The Society began billing assessments in two instalments beginning with the collection of the 2021 assessments.

-All other revenues are recognized when receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+All other revenue is recognized when receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.